Complete Guide to TO7Motor Hub Motors: 40 Models Explained

 D7 Series – Smart Compliance with Real Power

-These 350W-750W motors use a clever 7.77:1 reduction ratio on cassette models (5.15:1 on freewheel versions) to deliver 90 N·m of torque—perfect for EU 250W regulations and US urban markets.
+The D7 series bridges the gap between regulatory compliance and genuine performance.
+These 350W-750W motors use a clever 7.77:1 reduction ratio on cassette models (5.15:1 on freewheel versions) to deliver 90 N·m of torque—perfect for EU 250W regulations and US urban markets. d7-135ql-hub-motor-unit.

 Key Technical Features: